Nyanatiloka: Return to Sri Lanka and Island Hermitage

 In 1926, the British allowed Nyanatiloka and his other German disciples to return to Sri Lanka.
 The Island Hermitage, which had been uninhabited for many years, was overgrown by the jungle and had to be rebuilt.

 The period from 1926 to 1939 was the period during which the Island Hermitage flourished most.
 Scholars, spiritual seekers, adventurers, diplomats and high ranking figures such as the former King of Saxony visited and stayed during this period.
-Anagarika Govinda, the later Lama Govinda came in 1928 and with Nyanatiloka founded the International Buddhist Union (IBU), which stopped functioning after Govinda converted to Tibetan Mahayana and Vajirayana Buddhism a few years later.
+Anagarika Govinda, the future Lama Govinda, came in 1928, and with Nyanatiloka founded the International Buddhist Union (IBU), which stopped functioning after Govinda converted to Tibetan Mahayana and Vajirayana Buddhism a few years later.

 During the period from 1931 to 1939 there were many ordinations at the Island Hermitage, mostly of Germans.
 Nyanaponika (Sigmund Feniger), who became a well known Buddhist writer and scholar, and Nyanakhetta (Peter Schönfeldt), who later became a Hindu Swami called Gauribala, ordained as novices in 1936 and as bhikkhus in 1937.
 They both had a German Jewish background.

-All applicants for ordination were taught Pali by Nyanatiloka, who considered a working knowledge of Pali indispensable for a proper understanding of Theravada Buddhism since the translations of Buddhist texts at that time were often faulty.
+All applicants for ordination were taught Pali by Nyanatiloka, who considered a working knowledge of Pali indispensable for a proper understanding of Theravada Buddhism, since the translations of Buddhist texts at that time were often faulty.